Instance-dependent Label Distribution Estimation for Learning with Label Noise: Experiments

 \subsection{Implementation Details}

-For MNIST, we use two convolutional layers followed by two fully connected layers as the backbone.
-For CIFAR-10 and CIFAR-10N, six convolutional layers followed by two fully connected layers are utilized as the backbone.
+In our ILDE method, the backbone is tailored according to the dataset.
+For MNIST, the backbone consists of two convolutional layers and two FC layers.
+For CIFAR-10 and CIFAR-10N, the backbone consists of six convolutional layers and two FC layers.
 For CIFAR-100N, we use ResNet-34~\cite{he2016deep} as the backbone.
-For all experiments, the SGD algorithm with a momentum of 0.9 is used as the optimizer, and the batch size is set to 128 consistently.
-The learning rate is set to 0.01 for MNIST, CIFAR-10, and CIFAR-10N, and 0.1 for CIFAR-100N.
-The weight decay is set to 1e-3, 1e-4, 1e-4, and 1e-5 for MNIST, CIFAR-10, CIFAR-10N, and CIFAR-100N, respectively.
-The model is trained for 50 epochs for MNIST, 120 epochs for CIFAR-10 and CIFAR-10N, and 200 epochs for CIFAR-100N.
-Random cropping and random horizontal flipping are adopted to increase the data diversity of CIFAR10, CIFAR-10N, and CIFAR-100N.
-All experiments were performed on a workstation with one NVIDIA 3080Ti GPU and implemented using the PyTorch framework.
-The experimental results are reported over five random runs.
+For Clothing1M, we adopt a ResNet50 network pre-trained on the ImageNet dataset as the backbone.
+The SGD optimizer with a momentum of 0.9 was used for all experiments.
+The initial learning rate is set to 0.01 for MNIST, CIFAR-10 and CIFAR-10N, set to 0.1 for CIFAR-100N, and set to 0.001 and then divided by 10 after 5th epoch for Clothing1M.
+The batch size was set to 32 for Clothing1M and set to 128 for other datasets.
+The weight decay was set to 1e-3, 1e-4, 1e-4, 1e-5, 0.005 for MNIST, CIFAR-10, CIFAR-10N, CIFAR-100N and Clothing1M, respectively.
+The model was trained for 50 epochs on MNIST, 120 epochs on CIFAR-10 and CIFAR-10N, 200 epochs on CIFAR-100N, 20 epochs on Clothing1M.
+Random cropping and random horizontal flipping were adopted to increase the data diversity of CIFAR10, CIFAR-10N, and CIFAR-100N.
+The experiments were performed on the PyTorch framework using a workstation with two NVIDIA RTX 3080Ti GPUs.
+Results over five trials on all datasets except Clothing1M, for which the result is over one trial, are reported.